UNDP-Accelerator-Labs/rd_dashboard/README.md

 ## Updating the Data

-The dashboard is powered by data from an [Excel spreadsheet](https://github.com/UNDP-Accelerator-Labs/rd_dashboard/blob/main/R%26D_dashboard_data.xlsx) located in this repository.
-Contributors can update this spreadsheet directly.
+The dashboard is powered by data from an [JSON file](https://github.com/UNDP-Accelerator-Labs/rd_dashboard/blob/main/data.json) located in this repository.
+Contributors can update this file directly.
 After any changes are made, the `process_data.py` script will automatically convert the updated data into JSON files, which are then used for the visualizations displayed on the dashboard.

 ## Contributing